- What Is Lutein?

 - Vitamin C – This is another antioxidant that aids in antioxidant regeneration, making it a key option for fighting free radicals.
 With long-term use, it could support the integrity of the connective tissues and blood vessels.
 Besides, the free radicals may be hazardous for the system.
 Therefore having anything that could prevent damage caused by them should become an essential part of your diet.

 - Essential fatty acids – The retina is packed with a high DHA (docosahexaenoic acid) concentration level.
 This is a beneficial omega 3 fatty acid.
-Even though the fatty acids can’t undo retinal damage, they can preserve vision and soothe dry eyes symptoms.
+Even though the fatty acids can’t undo retinal damage, they can preserve vision and soothe dry eye symptoms.

-- Zinc – The body can’t create or store its own Zinc.
+- Zinc – The body can’t create or store Zinc.
 But, it is important when it comes to transporting vitamin A from the liver to the retina.
 That way, the body gets to create melanin, which is a critical pigment in protecting the eyes.

 - Vitamin D – As a multifunctional hormone, it can aid numerous biological functions.
 In studies, it was shown to have therapeutic potential for many ocular pathologies.
 In fact, people with a vitamin D deficiency are prone to developing AMD, myopia, and other eye problems.
 That’s why adding it to your diet can protect ocular health and even induce therapeutic properties by easing eye inflammation.